Owen-Jiang/ICOADS-Parser/README.md

 This file last updated: 2025-11-29

-I have elected to bring the column names in line with current standards (see https://osdata.gdex.ucar.edu/web/datasets/d548001/docs/msg).
+**NEWS**: I have elected to bring the column names in line with current standards (see https://osdata.gdex.ucar.edu/web/datasets/d548001/docs/msg).
+This should have the added bonus of reducing the file sizes by a small amount but also shorten the length of column names.

 ## Prerequisites
 + FORTRAN 77